lawrab/nixos-config/README.md

 ├── theme/
 │   └── theme.nix            # 🎨 The heart of the look!
 Centralised colours and styles
 │
-├── secrets.nix              # 🔒 Optional: API keys and sensitive configuration (not committed)
 │
 └── screenshots/
     └── hyprland-layout.png  # 🖼️ A preview of the desktop